Robust Hybrid High-Order method on polytopal meshes with small faces: Numerical Results

 \section{Numerical Results}

-We provide here a variety of numerical tests for the scheme \eqref{discreteproblem} on meshes with small faces.
+We provide here a variety of numerical tests for the scheme \eqref{eq:discrete.problem} on meshes with small faces.
 The method is implemented using the \texttt{HArDCore} open source C++ library \cite{hhocode}.
 We solve the linear system using the BiCGSTAB solver found in the \texttt{Eigen} library, with documentation available at \url{https://eigen.tuxfamily.org/dox/index.html}.
+All numerical tests are conducted on coarse meshes generated by the agglomeration of triangular and rectangular (in 2D) and cubic (in 3D) meshes.
+In order to produce these meshes we have written a C++ mesh agglomeration package in the \texttt{HArDCore} library.

 The accuracy of each scheme is measured by the following relative energy errors,

 and measure of the jumps,